msgpo/Blocker-database/README.md

 * Static filtering requires a lot of effort because you need to check each entry manually.

-Can I import NoScript settings in e.g. addons like uMatrix?
+QnA's:
 ---------------

+Q: Can I import NoScript settings in e.g. addons like uMatrix?

-You can import whitelist NoScript rules.
+A: You can import whitelist NoScript rules.
 Go to the 'My rules' pane in uMatrix's dashboard, then click Import from file.
 You can select a NoScript backup file and uMatrix will import what it can from the backup file.
 The imported rules will apply to the script column of the global scope only.

 Known issue